-The application process will depend on the course you’ve chosen, and full details can be found in the ‘How to apply’ section of each course page.
-Application help and advice is also available to international students via representatives based in different countries and through our Colleges.
+The application process will depend on the course you’ve chosen, and full details can be found in the ‘Apply’ section of each course page.
 You can also find general application information and advice in the Apply section of our website.

 UAL’s official representatives